 Do you want to build a snowman?
-This adorable sock snowman Olaf was created for Lu’s Frozen birthday party.
+This adorable Olaf sock snowman was created for Lu’s Frozen birthday party.
 Each guest got to make her own, and the project was a huge hit.
 Want to learn how to make your own “Happy Snowman?”
-I’m excited to share the tutorial and a free printable for the felt pieces.
-Here goes!
+I’m super excited to share the tutorial and a free printable for the felt pieces.
+Here we go!

 Olaf Sock Snowman Tutorial

 You can adapt this tutorial for any size sock, but my measurements and printable are sized for Bobby Socks, kids size small, fits shoe sizes 5 1/2 to 8 1/2.
 You can use anything from a toddler sock to an adult sock, but I liked this size the best.